jahid-razan/Dashboards/README.md

   The details of the shipping cost per channel per method can be found on [table t4 in the sql code](https://github.com/jahidrazan/Codes/blob/main/CM_calculation.sql)

+  For non pallets shipping the shipping cost depends on the order line.
+Orderline to calculate the shipping cost is defined in tableau calculated field (name of the field: Single_Or_Multi_Line)

+  The definition is based on the following logic: Without considering the negative product ids:

+  * If an order has 1 product id and a single quantity is sold then it is a Single line order
+  * If an order has 1 product id and more than a single quantity is sold then it is a Single line order
+  * If an order has more than 1 product id and more than a single quantity is sold then it is a Multi line order

+  Depending on the

   ![](shipping_cost_factors_per_channel.PNG)

   * RMA related Shipping Cost: a percentage of shipping cost is assigned through tableau parameter